Other Leaves: Minnesota

 - Minnesota has multiple statutes governing military leaves that supplement the federal Uniformed Services Employment and Reemployment Rights Act (USERRA) leave law and the military caregiver leave requirements of the FMLA.
 See Military Leave; Civil Air Patrol Service.

-- Employees in Minneapolis and St. Paul may be entitled to paid sick leave.
-See Local Ordinances.
+- Localities including Minneapolis and St. Paul have requirements pertaining to paid sick leave.
+See Local Requirements.

 - Minnesota employers should also provide employees with clearly written policies setting out the terms under which employees earn any vacation, sick pay or paid time off.
 Minnesota courts have generally held that an employee's entitlement to such time off or to pay, if any, for accrued but unused vacation, sick time or paid time off is governed by the employer's written policy.
 See Vacation, Sick Time or Paid Time Off Policies.